noorjahansn94/nodeapp02/README.md

 kubectl --namespace default port-forward svc/my-release-jenkins 8080:8080
 ```
 6. Open http://127.0.0.1:8080 in the browser, give the credentials from step 4 and login to jenkins UI.

+## The sample app deployment to kubernetes
+We'll use a very simple nodejs application for this demo.
+The dockerfile for the app is located in this repo that can create an image out of the nodejs app.
+The Jenkinsfile which is written to build the image and deploy it to kubernetes is also placed in the same repo.
+## Create a pipeline
+ We'll now use Jenkins to define and run a pipeline that will  build and and deploy the nodejs app to Kubernetes cluster.
+1. Install docker pipeline plugin
+  In the Jenkins UI, Go to manage jenkins.
+Next, click 'Manage Plugins'.
+Search for Docker Pipeline.
+Then click the 'Install without restart button':
+2. Add Credentials to Jenkins Credentials Manager
+We will add the  Docker Hub credentials to the Jenkins Credentials manager using the following steps:
+ 1. Go back to the Jenkins Dashboard and click 'Manage Jenkins'.
+ 2. Click 'Manage Credentials'.
+Click ‘Add Credentials’.
+ 3. Add Docker Hub username and password and click 'Create' button